 - The extra federal benefits ARE counted as part of your total taxable income however, which means they do count when determining eligibility for premium subsidies and cost-sharing reductions.

 - The CARES Act also provided a one-time $1,200 payment to many Americans, depending on income.
-This money is not taxable and is not counted as income for any purposes.
+A second stimulus bill, enacted in late 2020, provided an additional $600, and the American Rescue Plan, enacted in March 2021, provided an additional $1,400.
+These stimulus checks not taxable and are not counted as income for any purposes.

 So what does all of that mean in terms of the 2020 tax return that you’ll be filing next spring?
 It will depend on your specific income, but some people who received advance premium tax credits (APTC) to offset the cost of health coverage in 2020 might end up having to repay some or all of that money to the IRS when they file their 2020 taxes.